compound-finance/comet/docs/README.md

 ### Set Governor

-This function sets the official contract address of the Compound III protocol governor for subsequent proposals.
+This function sets the official contract address of the Compound III protocol Governor for subsequent proposals.

 #### Configurator